dcs-chalmers/rusty-benchmarking-framework/readme.md

 }
 ```

-To be able to use the queue in the benchmarking suite you will have to add it to the `src/lib.rs` file as well.
+To be able to use the queue in the benchmarking framework you will have to add it to the `src/lib.rs` file as well.
 All you need to do there is add a call to the macro `implement_benchmark!()`.
 ```rust
 // lib.rs
 [...]